A Guide To Online Marketing For Pubs

 – Depending on how many searches your keywords or phrases are getting, SEO might not be worth the money or time.
 So analyse the forecast of potential customers from SEO and weigh it up.
 It might not be for you.

-TIP: ‘Best cocktail bar London’ might get a lot of searches.
+TIP: ‘Best pub in London’ might get a lot of searches.
 It might be worth plugging that into Google yourself and paying whoever is in the top 3 to have your venue included in the article.
 If you make sure your link is included this will also add to your SEO efforts for the same keyword.

 We don’t advise using Facebook ads without having a powerful hook and way to measure whether it’s working.
 Clicks and impressions don’t count for anything unless a customer is going to go to your venue and spend.
 It’s not cheap so should be used with caution.